-- 1. The (specific) prerequisites for enrolment in the programme of the SBE at UM are made available on the UM website. - 2.
-In order to be eligible for admission applicants have to: - a. submit the completed enrolment application form via Studielink; and - b. submit a copy of a valid passport or ID-card; and - c. a CV; and - d. two recommendation letters; and - e. submit a passport photo; and - f. meet the prerequisites regarding the payment details and tuition fee; and - g.
+- 1. In order to be eligible for admission applicants have to: - a. submit the completed enrolment application form via Studielink; and - b. submit a copy of a valid passport or ID-card; and - c. a CV; and - d. two recommendation letters; and - e. submit a passport photo; and - f. meet the prerequisites regarding the payment details and tuition fee; and - g.
 Provide proof (degree(s) and lists of grades) of having obtained a University of Applied Science or a University Bachelor of arts or of scientific education degree that substantially covers topics on economics, political sciences, public administration, and/or law as evidenced by prior education, or an equivalent degree that provides the knowledge, understanding, and skills on the level of a Dutch University Bachelor's degree of Applied Science or a University Bachelor of scientific education.

-To assess if the Bachelor's degree of the participant is equivalent to a Dutch University Bachelor's degree, the Nuffic comparison tool for education systems on www.nuffic.nl will be used by the Board of Admissions.
+To assess if the Bachelor's degree of the student is equivalent to a Dutch University Bachelor's degree, the Nuffic comparison tool for education systems on www.nuffic.nl will be used by the Board of Admissions.
 If the Bachelor's degree is not included in these education systems, Nuffic will assess the degree separately.
 The verdict of Nuffic is final.